David Artell: Relegation

 During the summer of 2021, midfielders Charlie Kirk and Ryan Wintle left; Owen Dale was keen to move and eventually went on loan, and Tom Lowery became involved in a protracted contract dispute.
 Artell attempted to strengthen the Crewe squad, but two experienced signings (Tommie Hoban and Shaun MacDonald) quickly retired, and Artell had to sign several less experienced players on free transfers and loan deals.
 Crewe won just one of their first 15 league games and were bottom of the table on 2 November, six points from safety after a draw against fellow strugglers Doncaster Rovers.
 After Crewe were knocked out of the FA Cup in the first round by Swindon Town, Artell brought in former team-mate Alex Neil as a "fresh pair of eyes" to review Crewe's first-team.
 However, Crewe continued to struggle, losing seven consecutive games in early 2022 before Artell's 100th victory as manager, a 2–1 win at Cheltenham Town, briefly raised his hopes of an unlikely escape from relegation.
 Further defeats followed, however, and in March Artell reshuffled his management team, appointing Alex Morris as assistant manager, with Lunt becoming player development manager.
 In "one of the worst" seasons in Crewe's modern history, the club was relegated with four games still to play after a 2–0 defeat at Doncaster on 9 April 2022.
-Two days later, Crewe replaced Artell with Alex Morris.
+Two days later, on 11 April, Artell was sacked as manager after five years in the role, and was replaced by Alex Morris.

 Artell subsequently said he was "unquestionably proud" to be "the only person who has achieved promotion as both a player and manager at Crewe," though it ultimately proved exhausting.
 Reflecting on his managerial spell at Crewe, Artell said:

 "I was doing coaching, recruitment, scouting, loan strategies, transfer strategies, individual development and contract negotiations.
 Everything you can think of, really, on top of being the manager.
 I was doing all I could do to look after everyone.
 My assistant, my coaches, the analyst, the academy manager, the head of coaching, all the way down to the head of the pre-academy; even the tea lady! ...
 I loved having all that responsibility, and I learned so much from being able to do so much.
 But, in truth, by the end, I was out of puff."